Stadion im. Braci Czachorów

-The stadium's capacity is to be 15,000.
-During the construction of the facility, Radomiak, who competes in the Ekstraklasa, will be playing its home matches at the Marshall Józef Piłsudski Stadium at 9 Narutowicza Street.
+The stadium's capacity is 8,800.
+In the future to be 15,000.
+During the construction of the facility, Radomiak, who competes in the Ekstraklasa, played its home matches at the Marshal Józef Piłsudski Athletic and Football Stadium at 9 Narutowicza Street from 2015 to 2023.

 The old stadium that was located on this site was built in 1925.